 Kissing his cheek, Narcissa said a few last words of endearment before Draco turned to bid his father farewell.
-Lucius studied his son for a brief moment: tall, just shy of six feet two inches, moderate length hair that Draco had become fond of leaving naturally tousled, a faint trace of stubble that flitted across his jawline, and the ever piercing icy grey eyes.
+Lucius studied his son for a brief moment: tall, just shy of six feet two inches, moderate length hair, which Draco had become fond of leaving naturally tousled, a faint trace of stubble across his jawline, and the ever piercing icy grey eyes.

 "Be safe," was all Lucius said as he clutched onto his serpent cane.
 "You don't know who still believes the Dark Lord will rise again."

 Draco nodded at his father before grabbing a handful of Floo Powder.
 If there's one thing he came to appreciate, it was most definitely the Floo Network.
 With one last glance to his parents, he stepped into flame and threw the powder into their fireplace, causing the flame to turn a bright emerald green.
 In a strong voice, he roared out KNOCKTURN ALLEY before a whirlpool of smoke erupted, quickly transporting him to meet his fate...

 Hermione kissed her parents farewell and hauled her trunk out to the curb late into the night.
 Jean had insisted on staying up and waiting with Hermione but she said that the Knight Bus was more likely to come if Jean weren't watching.
 Understanding the illogic of the magical world, Jean reluctantly retreated to the house just shy of midnight.